ST10450068/MyHistoryAgApp/README.md

 Kabelo Kgosana
 #
 # Purpose of my application:
-The application you're envisioning has great potential to engage students in learning about history in a fun and interactive way.
+The application has great potential to engage students in learning about history in a fun and interactive way.
 Here's how the app could function:

 Age Comparison Feature: The core functionality of the app would involve taking the user's age as input and comparing it to the ages at which famous historical figures passed away.
 This could be implemented through a simple interface where the user inputs their age, and the app provides a list of historical figures along with the age they were when they died.